-42. In my opinion, the various transport and access elements of the Hogans Gully Site proposal that are associated with the proposed WBLP zone can be supported.
-I consider that even with the increase in development potential from 10 to 20 units (rounded) that is now proposed (from when the Stage 1 Report was prepared), the traffic that would be generated can be accommodated without adversely affecting the level of service and road safety on the surrounding road network and without adversely affecting accessibility for adjacent properties.
+48. In my opinion, the various transport and access elements of the potential development of THL's McDonnell Road Site under the proposed WBLP zone can be supported.
+I consider that even with the increase in development potential from four to eight units (since the Stage 1 Report was prepared), the traffic that would be generated if the Site were developed under a WBLP zoning can be accommodated without adversely affecting the level of service and road safety on the surrounding road network and without adversely affecting accessibility for adjacent properties.